rcompton/ryancompton.net/_posts/2014-06-06-statistical-features-of-infinite-jest.md

 fated was that Joelle had in her sophomore year decided to concentrate in Film/Cartridge, academically, at B.U.
 Either Film- Cartridge Theory or Film-Cartridge Production.

-Here's a table of the most common long acronyms (length 4 or greater):
+Table of the most common long acronyms (length 4 or greater):

 | Acronym :| Numer of Occurrences |
 |-:|:-|